iuni-cadre/cadre-interface/README.md

 `conf` contains two configuration files that define settings for the frontend and the backend

 `frontend` contains the Vue.js application source.
 Using the command `npm run build` at the command line will build the application and put it in the `dist` folder.
 Many of the files are boilerplate created by the Vue CLI.

+## Relation to the rest of CADRE

+The query builder relies on the Data API and the Federated Login system.
+It connects to the login system via a generated cadre token.

+It also connects to the Meta Database to fetch job data and status.
+It uses the psycopg2 library from within the backend.

+The interface can send preview queries directly to the database through the data api, or it can submit full queries through the async message queue.

+The jobs status page includes a link to the RAC jupyter notebook page which allows users to create a notebook server if not running or go directly to their notebook server.